Generative Journey® (Slots)

 Repeat for any additional flows your application will help automate.

 Now you'll create the conversational AI application users will interface with.
-This step involves attaching all flows you want your application to access, defining flows to handle certain behaviors, setting up the channel(s) your application supports, and deploying.
+This step involves attaching all flows you want your application to access, defining flows to handle certain behaviors, setting up the channels where your application will be installed, and deploying.

 Select Applications from workspace menu > Choose New application

-Click Flows tab of application > Select Attach flows > Attach one or more flows created to make available to your application > Click Attach selected then Save
+Under Functionality section, attach one or more flows created in previous step to make available to your application > Click Save

-Select Default behaviors tab of application > Assign any attached flows to the application's behaviors > Click Save
+Select Default behavior tab of application > Assign any attached flows to the application's behaviors > Click Save

 A build constructs the array of workflows that make up your application and updates any changes made to your flows, while deploying makes a successful build live:

-Click Deployment tab of application > Select Create or Review & build
+Click Deployment tab of application > Select Create Review & build

 Wait for validation to complete > Select Create build*